takashi310/colormipsearch/README.md

 ### Generate EM - LM color depth search results

-To generate the actual color depth search results there are several steps:
+The steps to generate the precomputed color depth search results are the
+following:

+* Prepare the input file for the color depth matches
 * Calculate color depth matches between EM MIPs and LM MIPs
+    * this step outputs one set of color depth matches grouped by EM MIP ID and one set of matches grouped by the LM MIP ID
-* Calculate gradient based score for the matches between EM MIPs and the LM MIPs.
+* Calculate gradient based score for the matches from EM MIPs to LM MIPs, considering only color depth matches grouped by EM MIP ID.
+* Update the gradient score for the LM to EM matches using the gradient score from the corresponding EM to LM match calculated in the previous step
+* Merge results - if the color depth search results between EM and various LM libraries were computed separately, for example EM vs Split-Gal4 matches were calculated separately from EM vs MCFO, then this step will merge the EM vs Split-Gal4 and EM vs MCFO in a single result file so that all EM matches can be ranked appropriately
+* Rank final results and cleanup - this basically sorts the final results based on their gradient score and cleans up data that is not necessary for the release, such as image file names.

 #### Step 1: Prepare LM and EM JSON input for color depth search